nixworks/public/news/2005/11/27/README.md

 ##### Iraq Prime Minister
 ### [ The former Prime Minister of Iraq, Iyad Allawi, has claimed in "The Observer" newspaper, that human rights abuses by members of the Government of Iraq are as bad now as they were in the time of Saddam Hussein. ](/news/2005/11/27/the-former-prime-minister-of-iraq-iyad-allawi-has-claimed-in-the-observer-newspaper-that-human-rights-abuses-by-members-of-the-governm.md)
-_Context: The Observer, Iraq Prime Minister, Government of Iraq, human rights abuses, Iyad Allawi, Saddam Hussein_
+_Context: The Observer, Saddam Hussein, human rights abuses, Government of Iraq, Iyad Allawi, Iraq Prime Minister_

 ##### Omar Bongo Ondimba
 ### [ Incumbent President Omar Bongo Ondimba seeks another seven-year term against four other candidates in Gabonese presidential election, 2005. ](/news/2005/11/27/incumbent-president-omar-bongo-ondimba-seeks-another-seven-year-term-against-four-other-candidates-in-gabonese-presidential-election-2005.md)